colbycolby/passport-dedicated-bluemix/README.md

 # passport-dedicated-bluemix

 This module lets you authenticate against an instance of Dedicated Bluemix (via CloudFoundry's UAA server) in your Node.js applications.
-By plugging into Passport, Dedicated Bluemix authentication can integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, the Dedicated Bluemix authentication can integrate into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

 ## Installation
 ```